API health policy#

 If you do want to propose a breaking API change, we must weigh the benefits of the change with the cost (impact on downstream users).
 It is often frustrating for downstream users to change their applications, and it is even more so if they do not gain improved capabilities.

-Examples of good reasons for making a breaking API change include:
+Examples of good reasons for a breaking API or SQL change:

 What to do when making breaking API changes?#